 Some financial analysts work in a capacity where they sell financial products.
 In this situation, the financial analyst will be required to be certified by the Financial Industry Regulatory Authority.
 The CFA Institute also offers certifications for financial analysts.
 Financial analysts who choose areas of specialty can also obtain certifications in those fields of specialty.
 In many cases, the analyst must have a certain amount of work experience to be eligible to apply for certification.

-As the economy continues to grow, financial analysts will be called upon to provide their services.
-These financial geniuses are expected to see an employment growth of 11 percent during the 2016-2026 decade, according to the U.S. Bureau of Labor Statistics (BLS).
-Average annual wages for financial analysts ranged from $51,780 to $165,580 with the average wage at $99,430, according to a 2017 report by the bureau.
-U.S. News & World Report ranks financial analysts 15th among best business jobs; 16th among best STEM jobs; and 74th among 100 best jobs.
+The good news is that the employment outlook and career prospects for financial analysts are both good.
+As the economy continues to grow, financial analysts will continue to be called upon to provide their professional services.
+These financial geniuses are expected to see an employment growth of 11 percent during the 2016-2026 decade, according to the Bureau of Labor Statistics.
+The average annual wage for financial analysts ranges from $51,780 to $165,580 and the average wage is $99,430, according to a 2017 report by the BLS.
+The U.S. News & World Report ranks financial analysts 15th among best business jobs; 16th among best STEM jobs; and 74th among 100 best jobs.